MakersAsylumIndia/Metronome/README.md

-# 📘 Welcome to the IS Project Documentation Template!

-Hey there! 👋

-This repository is your home for documenting your **Innovation School Project** and starting your **maker portfolio**.
-You’ll be using the **GitHub Wiki** to update all your project details in a structured format.

----

 ## 🙋‍♂️ Introduction

 Welcome to the Vibranome wiki!
 This is Team 23 of the 2025 Maker’s Asylum Summer Innovation School.
 It is comprised of 3 collaborators, Shaurya Chouhan, Aniket Krishna, and Arryaman Jain.
 Multiple mentors from the team guided us with their knowledge, as well as multiple alumni from the program.